LIS

 18VAC135-20-225.
 Audits.

-1. A principal broker or supervising broker shall conduct or have a third party conduct an audit at least once during each license term in accordance with § 54.1-2106.2 of the Code of Virginia.
-Such audit shall be documented on a form developed by the board.
+1. A principal broker or supervising broker must conduct or have a third party conduct an audit within 90 days prior to the expiration of the firm license.
+Such audit must be documented on a form developed by the board.

 a.
 Proper handling of escrow deposits and maintenance of a complete record of financial transactions;